sharktacos/OpenColorIO-configs/docs/VFXpulls.md

-# Conform and VFX Pulls
-# VFX Pulls
+# VFX Pulls and ACES Color Management

 Cameras are able to capture high dynamic range images, containing a huge gamut of colors and multiple stops of exposure.
 This is known as *scene-referred* data because it captures the light values of the physical scene the camera was pointing at.
 However, displays are not as capable as cameras in terms of dynamic range and color.
 So in order to look correct on a display, some of the image data must be thrown away in order to fit or limit the data to the range of the particular display, whether that's a computer monitor, a TV, an HDR display, or a movie projector.
 This is known as *display-referred* or *display-encoded* data where the data is limited to fit onto the particular display.